Ubud Villas – The Den of Expats in Bali

-Jaens spa take in pride in calling themselves as “Bali Heavenly Relaxation Centre.”
+Jaens spa takes in pride in calling themselves as “Bali Heavenly Relaxation Centre.”
 We do not disagree with them cause this is the truth.
 If you are in Bali, you should definitely head up there to have the traditional timeless Balinese Massage and their other famous holistic treatments.
-This is the place where the ancient practices get in to a perfect blend with modern spa treatments.
-We call it the perfect cocktail treatment for healthy body and soul.
+This is the place where the ancient practices get into a perfect blend with modern spa treatments.
+We call it the perfect cocktail treatment for a healthy body and soul.

 Cantika Zest is another absolute hidden gem located in the beautiful village of Penestanan Kelod.
 Ketut Jasi is the famous creator, founder of the SPA.
 Expert in plants, massages and healing treatments since the late 1990’s.
 His ideology to open this Spa was to share his wisdom of plant treatments with people, to connect them more with the mother nature, earth and to themselves.

 You can find Cantika Zest near Ubud villas at Jl.
 Penestanan Kelod, Ubud, Indonesia.